What We Are Learn On This Post

 Vector object= new vector(int initialcapacity, capacityIncrement);

-If you are going to create a vector class object by using the above syntax and with two parameters like initialCapacity and capacity increment that means once the insert element number reached to the initial capacity number then the capacity increment will not double it will increment only as of the capacity increment mentioned value.
+If you are going to create a vector class object by using the above syntax and with two parameters like initialCapacity and capacity increment, that means once the insert element number reaches the initial capacity number, then the capacity increment will not double; it will increment only as of the capacity increment mentioned value.

 Vector vec= new Vector(2, 5);

-That means when you enter the 3rd number variable that times the vector size increased by 5, so the total size of the vector after increment is 7 (2+5).
+That means when you enter the 3rd number variable, the vector size increases by 5, so the total size of the vector after increment is 7 (2+5).

 Vector Constructor

-Like other collection classes, Vector also have constructors and that is:
+Like other collection classes, Vector also has constructors, and that is:

-- Vector(): Creates a default vector of the initial capacity is 10.
+- Vector(): Creates a default vector of the initial capacity 10.

 - Vector(int size): Creates a vector whose initial capacity is specified by size.

-Note: If the increment is specified, then vector will expand according to the mentioned size on each allocation cycle, but if the increment is not specified then the vector capacity gets doubled in each allocation cycle.
+Note: If the increment is specified, then the vector will expand according to the mentioned size on each allocation cycle, but if the increment is not specified, then the vector capacity gets doubled in each allocation cycle.

 Vector Methods